rzhang36/IDAS/README.md

-# IDAS
+# yuBI

-This project is initialized with [AntDesign](https://pro.ant.design).
+This project is initialized with [yuBI](https://pro.ant.design).
 Follow is the quick guide for how to use.

 ## Environment Prepare